mjang/documentation-theme-jekyll/_docs/apis/apis.md

 Postman then calculates the base64-encoded value of `client_id:client_secret`{: .plain}, and includes it in the target REST call.

-You'll also need to keep track of the following properties:
+We've set up scripts within Postman which consume the output of some REST calls as input to others, as the following properties:

-* `access_token`{: .plain}: Every app and account that you work with gets different access tokens.
+* `access_token`{: .plain}: Varies depending on whether its for a user or an app, and the applicable scopes.
+That's why you may see separate properties for `accessToken`{: .plain} and `userAccessToken`{: .plain}.
-* `id`{: .plain}: Every user gets a unique ID.
+* `refresh_token`{: .plain}: May be used to get a new access_token.
 * `id_token`{: .plain}: To end the session for a specific user, you'll need that user's ID Token.

 You can then include the value of that *access_token* in REST calls that require it, as suggested by the following excerpt: